 Overview of Washington Taxes

-Washington State has property tax rates somewhat below the national average.
-The state’s average effective tax rate is 1.06%.
+Washington State has property tax rates below the national average of 0.99%.
+More specifically, the state’s average effective tax rate is 0.84%.

 Enter Your Location